 Programmes are free of charge if you are unemployed, a homemaker returning to work or are in receipt of the Covid-19 unemployment payment at the time the programme begins.

 If you are in employment, were previously self-employed or are a recent graduate, you may be eligible provided you meet the nationality/visa requirement and residence requirement.
-Project Management applicants will have to pay 10% of the fees (110 euro).
+Project Management applicants will have to pay 10% of the fees (110 euro) if employed (free of charge to the unemployed).
 The standard tuition fee for this course is €1,092.
 All other modules at Level 6 are free.

 People in receipt of the Covid-19 Pandemic Unemployment Payment (PUP) or Jobseekers can apply for this course under the HEA initiative.
 Fees will be waived for these applicants.